This post may include affiliate links.

 My best ideas and all my content ideas usually come when I’m taking time out.
 It’s almost like we need our brains to be quiet to hear all the good stuff!

 So know that rest is important.
 And as Jim Rohn says – it’s about what we do in the important hours.
 If we focus JUST on how many hours, we risk falling into the “busy” trap and the quality of our work suffers.

 So, to recap this post.
-12 self care tips to love yourself more (that I personally can’t recommend enough):
+11 self care ideas to love yourself more (that I personally can’t recommend enough):